-(ii) They have a very good understanding of the types of candidates firms are likely to hire; and
+(ii) They have a very good understanding of the types of candidates firms are likely to hire; and,

 When a candidate is approached by a Cougar (or finds a Cougar via an advertisement), the candidate's time is not being wasted if the Cougar decides they are a good fit.
-If a Cougar is working with a particular candidate, the odds are very high that the candidate will be interviewed and hired by the particular hiring organization.
+If a Cougar is working with a particular candidate, the odds are very high that the candidate has a strong likelihood of being interviewed and hired by the particular hiring organization.